electroglyph/onnx_benchy/README.md

 ### How long to run

 - `--tokens` — stop after this many input tokens.
-Only non-padding tokens count.
-- `--minutes` — stop after this many minutes of timed benchmarking per backend.
-Warmup and tokenization aren't included.
+- `--minutes` — stop after this many minutes, warmup and tokenization aren't included.

 Whichever limit hits first stops the run, and it's checked after every batch.